Muhammad-Mirazul-Hasan-Rafee/volunteer-client/README.md

 VITE_FIREBASE_MEASUREMENT_ID=
 ```

-These are populated from your Firebase project settings.
-Do not commit this file. 🔒
+Values are populated from the Firebase project settings and kept out of version control. 🔒

 ---